FREQUENTLY ASKED QUESTIONS

 How can I purchase your products?

 We have hundreds of Providers across Canada who can exclusively supply HearSmartTM and AudiofuseTM products; therefore, you can search for a Provider near you to book an appointment for impressions.
 Our Providers are a network of hearing clinics, occupational health and safety organizations, and mobile industrial hearing testing companies.
-Please note that pricing may vary from location to location.
+Please note that pricing will vary from location to location, so it is best to contact the location close to you for pricing info.

 At the impression appointment, the specialist can assist you with your product selection and show you colour samples to choose from.
 The Provider will ship the impressions to our lab, and we send the final product back to them for you to pickup.
 Alternatively, you can pay to have the final product shipped directly to you from our lab.

-If you’re in the Langley area, you are also welcome to call our lab at 1-778-278-2022 to book an appointment for impressions.
+If you’re in the Surrey area, you are also welcome to call our lab at 1-778-278-2022 to book an appointment for impressions.

 How can my company purchase custom hearing protection for a group?